The Last Kingdom of Al Andalus (The Play)

 MUHAMMAD.

-Thou wert arrested, under the charge of spying.
-What dost thou have to declare about this significant accusation, against thee?
+Thou wast arrested on the charge of spying.
+What hast thou to declare regarding this grave accusation against thee?

 TEODEMIRO.